LLMCRIT: Teaching Large Language Models to Use Criteria: Results

-\paragraph{Helpfulness} (i) \textbf{The impact of adding criteria on helpfulness varies by model}.
-For GPT4, adding criteria always helps to generate more helpful critiques and suggestions compared to the base strategy.
-For the other models, on the other hand, in all tasks, adding only criteria typically results in a marginally lower rate of helpful critiques and suggestions, as compared to the base strategy. (ii) In most cases, \textbf{adding demonstrations could improve the helpfulness} compared to the base strategy (on average by 2.7\%, up to 13.7\%).
-Exceptions occur when the base strategy already produces highly helpful critiques and suggestions (over 90\% helpfulness). (iii) In most cases, \textbf{combining both demonstrations and criteria yields inferior results compared to using demonstrations alone}.
+\paragraph{Helpfulness} (i) \textbf{The effect of adding criteria on helpfulness is model dependent}.
+For GPT4, adding criteria always helps to generate more helpful critiques compared to the base strategy.
+For the other models, on the other hand, in all tasks, adding only criteria typically results in a marginally lower rate of helpful critiques, as compared to the base strategy. (ii) In most cases, \textbf{adding demonstrations could improve the helpfulness} compared to the base strategy (on average 2.7\%, at most 13.7\%).
+There are a few exceptions, such as when the base strategy already produces very helpful critiques (over 90\% helpfulness). (iii) In most cases, \textbf{combining both demonstrations and criteria yields inferior results compared to using demonstrations alone}.
 This may be attributed to the criteria's lack of specific guidance on crafting helpful critiques and its potential interference with the efficacy of demonstrations when added to the context.